WarpWing/NYCTSAPI/README.md

 # NYCTSAPI
-A middleware FastAPI wrapper that takes in OSM and MTA data in order to provide up to date train/subway and route calculation.
+A middleware FastAPI wrapper that takes in MTA GTFS feed data in order to provide up to date train/subway and route calculation.